 Dr Julie Langan-Martin

-- Affiliate (Mental Health & Wellbeing)
+- Clinical Senior Lecturer (Mental Health & Wellbeing)

 - Associate (Institute of Health & Wellbeing)

 Dr Julie Langan Martin is a Senior Clinical Lecturer in Psychiatry and the Programme Director of both the and Masters in Global Mental Health.
 She is the Post Graduate Teaching (PGT) Convenor within IHW and is Co-Director of the with .

 Dr Julie Langan Martin graduated MBChB (Honours) in 2007 from the University of Glasgow.
 She is a member of both the Royal College of Physicians and Surgeons of Glasgow and the Royal College of Psychiatrists.
 She completed a clinical research training fellowship in Glasgow alongside a Masters of Education (MD, Glasgow 2016 and MEd (Merit) Glasgow, 2016).